-Shisha smoking has been practiced throughout the world ever since the middle ages.
+Shisha smoking has been practised throughout the world ever since the middle ages.
 In fact, the origin of the Hookah as we know it has its roots in 15 century India.
 It started when Indian Glass manufacturing began as a result of the exporting of glass to India from Britain through the British East India Company.
 The glass base was called Shisha- the Persian word for glass.
 Before long Indians were using glass bottles to smoke a flavourless tobacco called Ajami and this became a very fashionable way to imbibe tobacco.
 Its fame spread throughout the Ottoman Empire and eventually the world.

 Is smoking Shisha harmful to your health?
 Is it any more or less harmful than smoking tobacco in the form of cigars or cigarettes?
 And does it carry any unique health risks that are not present in cigars or cigarettes?
 In order to answer these questions, we need to explore…